-Alison has written and produced three of her own plays and is currently developing the fourth; ‘Politic Man’, which she hopes to present in London later in the year.
+Alison has written and produced three of her own plays and is currently developing the fourth; ‘Politic Man’, which was presented to great critical acclaim in London.

 Her directing credits include ‘Macbeth’ at the Scoop on London’s South Bank, a co-production of two Pinter plays for Impulse Theatre company and ‘Who’s Afraid of Virginia Wolfe?’ at the Landor Theatre Clapham.

 Alison was acting tutor at Arts Ed London and also ran classes for adults at the Churchill Theatre, Bromley.
 She has run workshops for Ambassadors Theatre Group on ‘The Rivals’, ‘The History Boys’, ‘Hamlet’ and ‘Sweeney Todd.’
 She continues to work for colleges and schools and has recently taught Acting for Camera at Canterbury College and Accent Workshops at D and B School of Performing Arts.

 Lou has worked in arts and entertainment for nearly 30 years including stage management, administration, box office, pr/marketing and house management.